-The Speedster is one of the best reels for trout fishing, due to it being light in weight and easy to operate, with a smooth drag.
+The Speedster is one of the best reels for trout, due to it being light in weight and easy to operate, with a smooth drag.
 It’s also very versatile, as you can use it on any waters, from lakes and streams to the open sea.

 Just don’t expect this reel to be powerful enough for trophy-size fish or saltwater whoppers.
 The startup inertia is a bit of a let-down.

 But this factor doesn’t detract from the positive qualities of the Speedster, namely, its feather-light weight, quality construction, and smart design.
 The narrower spool ensures a smooth, fast line pickup that is hard to beat, and it’s also extremely user-friendly.

 Not sure if this is the right fly reel for you?
 Check out our guides to the best fly gear at Fly Fisher Pro!
 Don’t forget to sign up for our newsletter with your email address, so we can keep you updated on the latest gear and trends in the fly fishing world!